 Photo: Fiona Benson.
 Photo credit: Gareth Franklin.

-Benson published the first pamphlet in the Faber New Poets series.
-Reviewing her debut collection, Bright Travellers, Ben Wilkinson described how she ‘treat[s] the poem as a kind of secular prayer’, and indeed many of the poems in Vertigo & Ghost arrive at prayer as their destination or end-point: the last words of the final poem in the collection, ‘Eurofighter Tycoon’, are ‘Mary Mother of God have mercy, mercy on us all.’
+Benson’s debut collection, Bright Travellers, was shortlisted for the 2015 Forward Prize for Best First Collection and received great critical acclaim.
+Ben Wilkinson described how she ‘treat[s] the poem as a kind of secular prayer’ and indeed many of the works in Vertigo & Ghost arrive at prayer as their end-point: the last words of ‘Eurofighter Typhoon’, the final poem in the collection, are ‘Mary, Mother of God, have mercy, mercy on us all.’